 “The most successful millennial marketing campaigns are similar in that they engage Millennials and make them the hero of the campaign.
 In your emails to millennials, always think about engagement,” Zorluer says.
 “If an email has no call to action, question or follow-up, it won’t be efficient with this generation.
 Send every email with an idea in mind for what the next step is for the Millennial who reads it.”

-The most important rule of engagement when it comes to millennials is staying authentic with your email content.
+The most important rule of engagement when it comes to millennials is to stay authentic with your email content.

 Don’t try to grease them up with fancy jargon or complicated sales pitches — they’ll see right through it.
-Instead, be upfront and let them know what you’re offering, why you’re offering it to them and how it benefits the both of you.
+Instead, be upfront and tell them what you’re offering, why you’re offering it and how it benefits you both.
 Chances are, they’ll appreciate your honesty and this can build strong loyalty ties.

 Optimize For Mobile Devices